collardeau/svelte-headroom/README.md

 **Hide your header until you need it!**

-Svelte Headroom is a Svelte Component to hide or show your header on scroll, inspired by [headroom.js](https://wicky.nillia.ms/headroom.js/)
+Svelte Headroom is a [Svelte](https://svelte.dev) component to hide or show your header on scroll, inspired by [headroom.js](https://wicky.nillia.ms/headroom.js/)

 `svelte-headroom` has **no dependencies**.